dynajoe/tinypg/README.md

 ## isolatedEmitter(): T.Disposable & TinyPg

-Provides an isolated event emitter so that `result` and `query` events can be monitored for all queries related to the new TinyPg instance.
+Provides an isolated event emitter so that `query`, `submit`, and `result` events (in that order) can be monitored for all queries related to the new TinyPg instance.

 ## close(): Promise<void>